bodrick/awesome/TOPICS.md

 ## brain

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs

 ## embeddings

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs

 ## function

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs

 ## models

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs

 ## personal

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs

 ## private

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs

 ## second

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs

 ## second-brain

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs
 *   [ChristianLempa/cheat-sheets](https://github.com/ChristianLempa/cheat-sheets) - This is my personal knowledge-base.
 Here you'll find code-snippets, technical documentation, and command reference for various tools, and technologies.

 ## share

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs
 *   [ShareX/ShareX](https://github.com/ShareX/ShareX) - ShareX is a free and open source program that lets you capture or record any area of your screen and share it with a single press of a key.
 It also allows uploading images, text or other types of files to many supported destinations you can choose from.

 ## vectorstore

-*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
+*   [StanGirard/quivr](https://github.com/StanGirard/quivr) -  🧠 Your supercharged Second Brain 🧠 Your personal productivity assistant to chat with your dumped files (PDF, CSV)  & apps using GPT 3.5 / 4 turbo, Private, Anthropic, VertexAI, LLMs that you can share with users !
 Alternative to OpenAI GPTs

 ## chatbot-framework